-Following completion of the review it is noted that the Gender Pay Gap for the Trust is 21.94% on the "snapshot" date for 2021 which means that on average men are paid 22 pence per hour more than women.
-The median difference is 41.36% which means that men are paid 41 pence per hour more than women.

-Given the gender split within the workforce it is not surprising to note that all of the quartiles are occupied by a higher percentage of females.
-However, when comparing the % set out above with the gender split across the workforce (75% female, 25% male) some notable differences do emerge.
-In particular the lower and lower middle quartiles have a proportionately higher number of women than men, whereby the upper middle and upper quartiles are populated by a proportionately higher number of men e.g. Q3 and Q4, 24 and 25 men respectively compared with 29 (.5) men (25%) which represents the gender split across the workforce.
+Key points: Gender Pay Gap Mean - 21.22% (on average men are paid 21 pence per hour more than women).
+Median - 48.4% (on average men are paid 48 pence per hour more than women).
+Quartile data: Given the gender split within the workforce it is not unsurprising to note that all of the quartiles are occupied by a higher percentage of females.
+However, when comparing the % set out above with the gender split across the workforce (77% female, 23% male) some notable differences do emerge.
+In particular the lower and lower middle quartiles have a proportionately higher number of women than men, whereby the upper middle and upper quartiles are populated by a proportionately higher number of men e.g. Q3 and Q4, 24 and 25 men respectively compared with 18 men (23%) which represents the gender split across the workforce.

-The Trust is committed to the principle of equal opportunities and equal treatment for all employees and as an employer we support men and women to develop to the best of their potential.
+Although it is evident from the data that a gender pay gap does exist the Trust is committed to the principle of equal opportunities and equal treatment for all employees and as an employer we support men and women equally to develop to the best of their potential.